modelica/fmi-cross-check/README.md

 ## Validate the files

-Before pushing your changes to GitHub please validate the repository and fix any reported problems.
-To run the validation locally, install [FMPy 0.2.11](https://github.com/CATIA-Systems/FMPy#installation), change into the cloned `fmi-cross-check` repository and run
+Before pushing your changes to GitHub, please validate the repository by running

 ```
-python -m fmpy.cross_check.validate_vendor_repo
+python validate_repo.py
 ```

-The script will report all problems that have been found:
+and fix any reported problems.

+Expected output:

 ```
 #################################